mmoerz/docker-samba-ad-dc/README.md

 SAMBA_NOCOMPLEXPWD=true
 If true then sets the password complexity to off, expiry and password history is turned off as well, otherwise password complexity is left alone.

-Then start the container.
-It will immediatly provision the domain and start samba afterwards.

 ## Volumes

 As the docker file defines, and the docker-compose file configures, those are the volumes: